-Are the bottom five leaves on your garlic brown, with a few green leaves toward the top?
-Then it is time to harvest!
+Are the bottom three to five leaves on your garlic brown, with a few green leaves toward the top?
+It’s time to harvest!

-Harvesting Pick a day when the soil is dry.
+Pick a day when the soil is dry.
 Carefully loosen the soil and pull out the bulbs with the stalk attached.
 I gently knock most of the dirt off but I do not clean the bulbs until they have cured.
 Be careful not to bruise the bulbs.

-Curing Tie the top of the stalks with string in bundles of five to ten and hang them bulb down in a dark, dry and well-ventilated place for about three weeks.
+Tie the top of the stalks with string in bundles of five to ten and hang them bulb down in a dark, dry and well-ventilated place for about three weeks.
 You can hang bundles from a sapling as shown in the pictures!
 Alternatively, lay them on a screen or an aerated shelf.
 When the whole stalk is brown and the bulb has formed several layers of papery skin, they are ready to clean up and store.

-Cleaning Snip off the stalk about an inch above the bulb, snip the roots off, then wipe off the dirt with your fingers or a soft brush, being careful not to remove too many layers of skin.
+Snip off the stalk about an inch above the bulb, snip the roots off, then wipe off the dirt with your fingers or a soft brush, being careful not to remove too many layers of skin.
 Select out any bulbs that are quite small or have nicks in them to eat first!

-Always thinking ahead Replant your largest bulbs for next year’s garlic, or buy some garlic seed from us!
+Replant your largest bulbs for next year’s garlic, or buy some garlic seed from us!